 Applications returned to candidates for any reason after submission to BRPT require a $50 fee upon resubmission.

-Applicants may cancel an application and receive a refund of the application fee less a $50.00 administrative charge.
-To receive a refund candidates must
+Applicants may cancel an application and receive a partial refund of the exam fee less the non-refundable $50.00 application processing fee.
+To receive a refund candidates must:

 Cancel their application with the BRPT Executive Office within one year of the date of payment of the initial exam fee.